bcudjoe/mobile-money-ghana-forecasting/docs/data_dictionary.md

 | `employed` | In the labour force / employed | binary | {0, 1} | Findex | predictor |
 | `borrowed_formal` | Borrowed from a formal institution in past year | binary | {0, 1} | Findex | predictor |
 | `saved_formal` | Saved at a formal institution in past year | binary | {0, 1} | Findex | predictor |

----

-## Notes

-- **Units for value:** `mm_value` is stored in GH¢ millions in the processed table to keep numbers manageable; the raw Bank of Ghana series is reported in GH¢.
-Confirm the exact unit against each monthly release during cleaning.
-- **Interpolation:** annual indicators (e.g., `account_ownership`) are forward-filled or linearly interpolated to monthly frequency for the time-series track; the method used is recorded in `02_cleaning_merge.ipynb`.
-- **Ranges** are indicative for validation checks, not hard bounds — update them once the data are pulled.
-- **Missing values** are coded as empty cells (NaN), never as 0, to avoid distorting models.